projectshift/shift-boiler/docs/config.md

 LOGGING_EMAIL_EXCEPTIONS_TO_ADMINS = False
 ```

-Controls whether the loggin feature, when enabled, sends exception tracebacks to admin emails listed in `ADMINS` setting.
-Override this in your concrete configs if you enabled the logging feature.
+Controls whether the logging feature, when enabled, sends exception tracebacks to admin emails listed in `ADMINS` setting.
+Override this in your concrete configs if you enabled the logging feature and want to receive exceptions by email.

 #### Localization